myliverisfailing/myliverisfailing.github.io/README.md

-# Digital Technologies Website
+# New Zealand Native Birds | A digital technologies website
 ## I don't give a fuck about code quality for school work.
+This code is NOT AI generated because it's shit, and there is github commit history.
+The commit messages have random names, but if you care enough go through them to see the progress that was made throughout this term.